viamrobotics/docs/docs/tutorials/scuttlebot.md

 ### Testing the Motor Configuration

 Having entered a board and a motor component, you can now actuate your motor.
-Save the config by clicking <strong>SAVE CONFIG</strong> at the bottom of the page, then click <strong>CONTROL</strong> at the top of the page to navigate to the Control Page.
+Save the config by clicking **SAVE CONFIG** at the bottom of the page, then click **CONTROL** at the top of the page to navigate to the Control Page.

-On the Control Page, you will see a panel for the right <code>motor</code>.
-You will use this panel to set the motor's <code>power</code> level.
+On the Control Page, you will see a panel for the right `motor`.
+You will use this panel to set the motor's `power` level.

 <img src="/tutorials/img/PI-moveRhMotor.png">